Eternamente amándonos

-Eternamente amándonos is a Mexican telenovela that premiered on Las Estrellas on 27 February 2023.
+Eternamente amándonos (English title: Happily Ever After) is a Mexican telenovela that aired on Las Estrellas from 27 February 2023 to 11 August 2023.
 The series is produced by Silvia Cano.
 It is an adaptation of the Turkish series İstanbullu Gelin.
 It stars Diana Bracho, Marcus Ornellas and Alejandra Robles Gil.

 Plot

-Paula Bernal (Alejandra Robles Gil) and Rogelio Iturbide (Marcus Ornellas), two people with very different lives, instantly fall in love upon meeting and marry without letting Rogelio's family know, especially the matriarch of the family, Martina Rangel (Diana Bracho).
+Paula Bernal and Rogelio Iturbide, two people with very different lives, instantly fall in love upon meeting and marry without letting Rogelio's family know, especially the matriarch of the family, Martina Rangel.
 When Paula arrives from Mexico City to the Iturbide's home, her lifestyle ideas clash with those of Martina, a manipulative woman accustomed to controlling her surroundings.
 Martina has sacrificed her happiness to follow the customs of Morelia society and, feeling threatened, declares a war on Paula.